 If you want to increase your quads, then these exercises are a must!

 Barbell front squats

-Probably the first exercise that comes to mind when you think of increasing your quads is the barbell back squat.
-While it’s true that this compound exercise engages the quads, it’s the front squat that will really make them feel the burn.
+The barbell back squat is probably the first exercise that comes to mind when you think of strengthening your quads.
+While this compound exercise engages the quads, the front squat is the one that will really put them to work.

 Note; You won’t be able to lift as much weight as you would in your regular back squat, so if you’re doing them for the first time, start off light and gradually increase your weight.

 Performing this exercise correctly can build up your quads so quickly, with strength and size.
 If you’re not quite ready to use a barbell, lunges can also be done with dumbbells or even just your body weight!

 You must try the leg press if you truly want to strengthen your lower body and gain muscle.

 Because the movement is fixed, it does not necessitate the use of stabilizing muscles as a barbell squat would.
 It has its drawbacks, but in terms of building massive quads, it is a huge plus.

 You can generally pile on the load without worrying about weak stabilizing muscles by focusing specifically on the quads (as well as the hamstrings and glutes).